Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

     :   Access rights for tenant.

     `uri: str | None`
     :   Unique identifier for entity.
-If the entity not yet imported into the knowledge graph, the URI is None.
+If the entity is not yet imported into the knowledge graph, the URI is None.

     `use_for_nel: bool`
     :   Use the entity for named entity linking.